dotzenith/TheSeptaTimes/README.md

  ```
 # What's New?
-0.0.3 - A new name (formerly known as RegionalSeptaTimes)
+0.0.4 - A new name (formerly known as RegionalSeptaTimes) and correction to some minor mistakes